connellr023/chatter-reborn/README.md

 - **Type Safety**: Type safety is crucial for me, and Gleam offers strong type guarantees, unlike the dynamically typed **Erlang** and **Elixir**.
 - **Familiar Syntax**: As someone who enjoys the **Rust** programming language, I found Gleam’s syntax familiar, which eased my transition into functional programming.
 - **Simplicity and Concurrency**: Gleam is simple to pick up and excels at creating concurrent applications.
 It outperforms **Node.js** (single-threaded) and **Rust** (with its complex async programming model) in this regard.
+- Gleam can take full advantage of the **Open Telecom Platform (OTP)**, which is perfect for this application.

 ## Chatter API Actor Model